Approximately Optimal Scheduling of an M/G/1 Queue with Heavy Tails: Model and Result

-The first term of this cost is the contribution by all the jobs whose service time is smaller than or equal to $s$.
+The first term of this cost is the contribution by all the jobs whose service times are smaller than or equal to $s$.
 The distribution of the service time of each of these jobs is $F^s$.
-This term can be minimized by using the optimal scheduling policy for the M/G/1 queue where the service times of the jobs are distributed as $F^s$.
+This term can be minimized by using the optimal scheduling policy for the M/G/1 queue in which the service times of the jobs are distributed as $F^s$.
 In the implementation, the server uses this optimal policy to schedule the jobs and whenever the service time of any job reaches $s$, he stops serving that job and places it in a low priority queue.
 This event is equivalent to the arrival of the smaller residual job.
-The low priority queue is thus composed of all the residual jobs and it is served only when there is no job left which has been served for a duration less than $s$.
-Thus the residual jobs which contribute to the second term in the cost do not interfere with the first term.
-Define the following policy for the original scheduling problem. \begin{definition} {\bf Priority optimal + LCFS (PO-LCFS)} A `priority optimal + LCFS' policy for a truncation parameter $s\in\mathcal{R}^{+}$ gives a high priority to jobs which have been served for a duration less than or equal to $s$, while using the optimal scheduling policy for the $M/G/1$ queue where the service times of the jobs are distributed as $F^s$ for these jobs, and uses the LCFS policy on jobs which have been served for a duration greater than $s$ only when no high priority jobs remain. \end{definition} We will show that under the PO-LCFS policy, denoted by $u^s$, the expected contribution to the total cost in (\ref{obj2}) from the residual jobs diminishes to $0$ as the truncation parameter $s$ grows to infinity.
+The low priority queue is thus composed of all the residual jobs and it is served only when there is no job left that has been served for a duration less than $s$.
+Thus the residual jobs that contribute to the second term in the cost do not interfere with the first term.
+Define the following policy for the original scheduling problem. \begin{definition} {\bf Priority Optimal + LCFS (PO-LCFS):} A `priority optimal + LCFS' policy for a truncation parameter $s\in\mathcal{R}^{+}$ \begin{enumerate} \item gives a high priority to jobs that have been served for a duration less than or equal to $s$, while using the optimal scheduling policy for the $M/G/1$ queue in which the service times of the jobs are distributed as $F^s$ for these jobs, and \item uses the LCFS policy on jobs that have been served for a duration greater than $s$ only when no high priority jobs remain. \end{enumerate} \end{definition} We will show that under the PO-LCFS policy, denoted by $u^s$, the expected contribution to the total cost in (\ref{obj2}) from the residual jobs diminishes to $0$ as the truncation parameter $s$ grows to infinity.
 This implies that an approximately optimal policy can the found for the original problem to the desired degree of approximation by choosing an appropriate truncation parameter.
-Let $V^s$ be the corresponding expected average of sojourn times of the jobs in a busy period under this policy. \begin{thm} Let $X$ be the service time of a typical job.
-Suppose that \begin{enumerate} \item $E(X)< \infty$ and $\lambda E(X)<1$, \item $\lim_{s\rightarrow \infty} E(X^2 \mathbf{1}_{\{X<s\}})P(X>s)=0.$ \end{enumerate} Then under the PO-LCFS policy,
+Let $V^s$ be the corresponding expected sum of sojourn times of the jobs in a busy period under this policy. \begin{theorem} Let $X$ be the service time of a typical job.
+Suppose that $E(X)< \infty$ and $\lambda E(X)<1$.
+Then under the PO-LCFS policy,